-This guide will touch on engaging an extended team and what processes you need to have in place.
+This guide will touch on engaging an extended development team and what processes you need to have in place.
 Following that will be tips on how to bridge the gap between local and remote workers and how to keep the team working smoothly.
+All the information comes out of our years of experience helping clients make the most of their SoftwareSeni extended development team.

 We have seen the greatest success with remote teams from start-ups and scale-ups that have a mature Agile process in place.
 This maturity might be due to the business having a history with Agile or its developers bringing that experience.
 The Agile methodology works great with remote teams.
 And all the developers in the SoftwareSeni extended team pool are experienced in Agile.